jrosenbecker/mini-crossword-slackbot/README.md

 DYNAMO_SECRET_ACCESS_KEY: '<secret-key>'
 DYNAMO_REGION: 'us-east-1'
 ```
-5. Deploy using `sls deploy -s prod`.
+5. Deploy using `npm run deploy`.
 You should then be able to set up the slack bot using the URL it gives you back.
 The slackbot should be posting to the `/command` endpoint.